-Install Required Packages
+Install Required Packages for VSCode on Debian

 sudo apt install dirmngr ca-certificates software-properties-common apt-transport-https curl -y

-Import GPG Key & Repository
+Import Microsoft GPG Key on Debian

-curl -fSsL https://packages.microsoft.com/keys/microsoft.asc | sudo gpg --dearmor | sudo tee /usr/share/keyrings/vscode.gpg
+curl -fSsL https://packages.microsoft.com/keys/microsoft.asc | gpg --dearmor | sudo tee /usr/share/keyrings/vscode.gpg >/dev/null

 echo deb [arch=amd64 signed-by=/usr/share/keyrings/vscode.gpg] https://packages.microsoft.com/repos/vscode stable main | sudo tee /etc/apt/sources.list.d/vscode.list

-Install Visual Studio Code on Debian Linux
+Step 3: Install Visual Studio Code on Debian

 sudo apt update